29 SURREY STREET, NORWICH

 There are two sketches of the block of buildings 29-35 Surrey Street, done by John Sell Cotman, drawn at the time when Sir James Edward Smith lived there.
 One is a drawing which is an accurate portrayal of the building, and the other is a more finished painting in which he has taken some liberties with the architectural details.
 The pictures were on display in Norwich Castle Museum when I was there a few year ago, although they have now been returned to storage.

 Let me delve a little deeper into the past; Surrey Street was called Thedwards Croft in the middle ages, and later Newgate.
 It had various other names too, such as New Street and Jack’s Pit.
 Its name of Surrey Street comes from the Earl of Surrey, Henry Howard, son of the Duke of Norfolk, who was executed by Henry VIII.
 He had his Norfolk town house on the north side of Surrey Street, on the site where Aviva’s headquarters, Marble Hall, now stands.
 Aviva was formerly known as Norwich Union.

 The local architect Thomas Ivory acquired the leasehold of the land between Brazen Gates and Surrey Street and used this to build these substantial houses.
 He also built Ivory House on the same block of land.
 He acquired the lease on the property on which he was to build numbers 29-35 in December 1760 from a Dr Peck.
-It cost him £262.10 shillings, and disposed of the 99 year leasehold in 1761 to the first resident of the new house (I do not know his name).
+It cost him £262.10 shillings, and he disposed of the 99 year leasehold in 1761 to the first owner of the new house (I do not know his name).
 The freehold remained in the hands to the City Corporation.